Krishnakoushik-k/Krishnakoushik-k/README.md

 - 👋 Hi, I’m @Krishnakoushik-k
-- 👀 I’m interested in gaming,coding and watching anime
+- 👀 I’m interested in gaming,coding and watching anime.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on anything related to tech
+- 💞️ I’m looking to collaborate on anything related to tech.
-- 📫 How to reach me you can't
+- 📫 How to reach me yadamakntikrishnakoushik@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: There is nothing
+- ⚡ Fun fact: There is nothing.

 <!---
 Krishnakoushik-k/Krishnakoushik-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.